 Infinite Risks International is a Dutch-based global security agency.
 We employ licensed security and risk management consultants who have been trained in specialized units of the military, police and intelligence services from the Netherlands, United Kingdom, and the United States.

 Based on our experience servicing a wide variety of clients, we can advise you on setting up a tailored rescue and evacuation plan, which could include the following services.

-- Evacuation coordination
+- Evacuation coordination (for emergency, security and medical evacuations)

 - Field rescue services

 - Remote medical assistance and medical escort (air ambulance medical transport)

 - Arranging paperwork, border crossings, transportation and accommodation